Integrating Brain-Computer Interface and Neuromorphic Computing for Human Digital Twins: Human Digital Twin

 \subsection{Human-centric Metaverse and Human Digital Twin Framework}

 As the next generation of the Internet, the human-centric Metaverse extends beyond providing a virtual space for gaming.
 It is envisioned as a new paradigm that leverages users' behavioral, psychological, physiological, and observational data to bridge the virtual and physical worlds, thereby profoundly transforming human lifestyles.
-HDTs, similar to the critical role of digital twins (DT) in manufacturing~\cite{8477101}, play a vital role in improving the human-centric Metaverse.
+HDTs, similar to the critical role of digital twins (DT) in manufacturing~\cite{rani2024human}, play a vital role in improving the human-centric Metaverse.
 For instance, they allow simulation and prediction of physiological and psychological states of humans, facilitating personalized medical treatments~\cite{10238695} and health management programs~\cite{9839649}.
-Besides, HDTs are also able to assist in generating intelligent avatars, creating highly customized environments that mimic real-world interactions and scenarios, thus offering unparalleled opportunities for users.

-As shown in Fig.~\ref{fig:conventional HDT}, the current HDT framework operates cyclically by executing the following steps: (1) Sensors embedded in IoT devices continuously collect user real-time behavioral data; (2) The data are then transmitted to the MSP; (3) The MSP processes and analyzes the data using advanced software and algorithms.
+Specifically, the current HDT framework operates cyclically by executing the following steps: (1) Sensors embedded in IoT devices continuously collect user real-time behavioral data; (2) The data are then transmitted to the MSP; (3) The MSP processes and analyzes the data using advanced software and algorithms.
 After analyzing these data, MSPs are able to generate the user's HDT.
 Currently, this framework has been utilized primarily in healthcare.
 For example, HDTs are integrated with wearable devices such as smartwatches, fitness trackers, and health sensors to continuously monitor vital factors like heart rate, blood pressure, and glucose levels.
-This data can be synchronized with medical records and utilized to generate real-time insights into an individual's health, enabling early diagnosis of potential issues and the optimization of personalized healthcare strategies~\cite{10238695,9839649,8981975}.
+This data can be synchronized with medical records and utilized to generate real-time insights into an individual's health, enabling early diagnosis of potential issues and the optimization of personalized healthcare strategies~\cite{10238695,9839649,asad2023human}.